 When we work through trauma, it’s important to pay attention to our bodies (heart, muscles, gut), which has a language of its own.
 It’s frustrating to communicate with body sensations like “numbness” or “tension”, but we can start with the knowledge that our bodies put up those defenses to protect us from some really overwhelming emotions.

-By acknowledging this noble effort, we can begin put a holistic effort into working through the issues.
+By acknowledging this noble effort, we can begin putting a holistic effort into working through the issues.